 Is it worth it?

 Becoming a LAND Centre is public verification that your project is an excellent demonstration of permaculture in practice.
 This means you get to use the LAND Centre logo, brand, signage and Permaculture Posters.
 Many LAND Centres get more visitors, volunteers, people paying for courses, and long-term volunteers (eg. WWOOFers).
-As a LAND Centre in England, Wales or Scotland you can apply to offer Open College Network accredited courses via the Permaculture Association.
 You can also be included in the new permaculture visit scheme, through which you can be paid to show groups round your site.

 Part of a supportive Network

 As the LAND Network is growing in number and diversity, so is the sharing between LAND Centres of knowledge, experience and skills.
 Some of this happens at the training gatherings across Britain, but mostly it happens organically and fraternally between LAND Centres and LAND Learners.
 We are a unique network: see our Facebook group for evidence of how well it works.

 Can becoming a LAND project be linked to the Diploma?

 If you are working towards your Diploma in Applied Permaculture Design, achieving LAND Centre status can count towards one of the designs in your final portfolio.
 The LAND Record of Progress document is an important link between the two.
 This is completed by your tutor during your assessment visit.
 The Record shows how your project uses the ethics and principles of permaculture and how it fulfils the LAND criteria.
 You can use the Record as a starting point in assessing how your project also fulfils the Diploma Criteria.

 A guide on how to engage with learning support groups and/or peer support guilds can be found in the Diploma in Applied Permaculture Design guidebook.